abioseth1/coinSorter/README.md

 - it allow use to input desired currency pair
 - user input the amount to convert
 - And it ouput the exchange rate at that instant and the equivalent gross

+# Q2p1

+02/03/21 -
+Uploaded a python file of the foundations of part 2 of the brief
+- basic layout of the menu given
+- functions labelled in the code with space to add own coding